streamlinevideo/streamline/README.md

 ![get started](https://s3-us-west-1.amazonaws.com/streamlinevideo/image6.png)

 Under origin domain name, put the URL of your origin server.
-Earlier my exmaple was “ec2-54-183-60-162.us-west-1.compute.amazonaws.com” You will also want to enable CORS to work on any domain (or your specific one), if you want to embed this on a third party website.
+Earlier my example was “ec2-54-183-60-162.us-west-1.compute.amazonaws.com” You will also want to enable CORS to work on any domain (or your specific one), if you want to embed this on a third party website.
 To do that add a header under "Header Name" called "Access-Control-Allow-Origin" and give it a value of "*".

 ![Create Distribution 0](https://s3-us-west-1.amazonaws.com/streamlinevideo/createdistribution0.png)